 Vetter employees who do not comply with the provisions of Vetter’s Code of Conduct may be subject to disciplinary action.
 Unless otherwise prohibited by law, disciplinary action may include termination of employment.

 a) General Compliance Training

-In 2018 most Vetter employees received compliance training either by face-to-face training in case of disciplinary supervisors or e-learning.
-Vetter’s Code of Conduct and Supplier Code of Conduct as well as our Compliance e-learning, are available in English and German.
-Vetter’s 2018 compliance training for disciplinary supervisors incorporated real case scenarios derived from the compliance risk analysis exercise.
+All in 2021 newly recruited employees of Vetter participating the obligatory onboarding process of the company received an introduction to Vetter’s Code of Conduct and compliance training via e-learning.
+All existing Vetter employees receive refresher trainings on a 2-years recurring basis, due to the corona pandemic either via instructor led online workshops in case of disciplinary supervisors or via e-learning.
+Vetter’s Code of Conduct and Supplier Code of Conduct as well as our Compliance training documents, are available in English and German.
+All trainings incorporated real case scenarios derived from the experiences from the advisory activities of the Compliance Office and from the compliance risk analysis exercises.
 Amongst the focus areas covered were prevention of modern slavery and increasing awareness for the requirement of conducting risk based business partner due diligence to identify, amongst others, risks of modern slavery in the supply chain.
 Employees are encouraged to raise questions and concerns.

-1 A definition of modern slavery according to Transparency in Supply Chains Act can be found online under www.gov.uk: Transparency in Supply Chains etc. A practical guide, Annex A: Modern Slavery Definition, page 17.
+1 A definition of modern slavery according to Transparency in Supply Chains Act, Annex A page 17.